Autodesk-Forge/forge-tutorial-postman/DA4Inventor/instructions/task-6.md

     - `arguments` - Contains all the parameters that need to be passed to the Activity specified by `activityId`.
 They must match the parameters you specified in Task 4, when you created the Activity.

-    - `InputDwg` - Specifies how to obtain the input dwg file for the Activity.
-The value specified here is the Postman variable `ossDwgFileSignedUrl`, which contains the signed download URL you created in Task 5.
+    - `InventorDoc` - Specifies how to obtain the input Inventor part file for the Activity.
+The value specified here is the Postman variable `ossInputFileSignedUrl`, which contains the signed download URL you created in Task 5.

-    **Note** Had you uploaded a zip file instead of a dwg file, you would have been required specify the `pathInZip` attribute.
-This attribute specifies the path to the dwg file within the zip file.
+    **Note** Had you uploaded a zip file instead of a IPT file, you would have been required specify the `pathInZip` attribute.
+This attribute specifies the path to the IPT file within the zip file.

+    - `InventorParams` - Specifies the new height and width of the Inventor part file, as a JSON object.

+    - `OutputIpt` - Specifies the signed URL to the location on cloud storage reserved for the resized part file.
+The value specified here is the Postman variable `ossOutputIptFileSignedUrl`, which contains the signed URL you created for the resized part in Task 5.

-    - `result` - Specifies the signed URL to the location reserved for the output of the activity.
+    - `OutputBmp` - Specifies the signed URL to the location on cloud storage reserved for the generated image file.
+The value specified here is the Postman variable `ossOutputBmpFileSignedUrl`, which contains the signed URL you created for the image file in Task 5.

 ## Check Status of a WorkItem